 Yes.
 Students can mail the paperwork to the Financial Aid Office.
 The Financial Aid Office prefers students to submit in person so we can review for accuracy and completeness and inform students about what might be missing and/or incomplete.
 If students submit incomplete paperwork via fax or mail, we will make every attempt to contact the student, but cannot be held responsible if the contact information is incorrect.

-How long does the Loan Request Update form take to process once it is received by the Financial Aid Office?
+How long does the Federal Loan Request Update form take to process once it is received by the Financial Aid Office?

-Loan update requests take 4 - 6 weeks to process.
-At the beginning of a semester, it might take longer to process as there are more Loan Request Update forms being submitted.
+Federal Loan update requests take 4 - 6 weeks to process.
+At the beginning of a semester, it might take longer to process as there are more Federal Loan Request Update forms being submitted.
 We will then have to manually check the various Federal databases and reporting agencies to ensure that you receive the correct amount.

 I have completed and submitted an Entrance Counseling Session, so why do I still have it on my "to do" list?